-15 Polish trainees arrived in Ubeda in the middle of April to participate in four weeks training in field of electricity and IT.
+15 Polish trainees arrived in Ubeda in the middle of April to participate in four weeks training in the field of electricity and IT.

 The IT specialists could practice formatting and installation of hardware, software and operating systems, they learned how to configure the network, repair laptops and PCs.

-In their work they were detecting throughput problems and removing malwares using appropriate tools and equipment.
+In their work, they were detecting throughput problems and removing malwares using appropriate tools and equipment.
 They could see how IT services works and some of them had the opportunity to create a website layout and make digital sketches.

 The group of electricians found out how to install and repair basic electrical systems, how to disassemble and remove different units and also how to properly prepare the workplace and how to select right tools, equipment and other needed materials.

 In their workplaces and during the Spanish classes they were using both, Spanish and English.
 Thus they expanded their communication and interpersonal skills.
 They gained more assertiveness and resourcefulness.

 The internship gave them a chance not only to improve in their profession but also to be sucked into the Spanish culture.